*Information correct as of 18 July 2022

-Who can apply for the Pandemic Leave Disaster Payment?
+Who is eligible for the Pandemic Leave Disaster Payment?

 There are specific eligibility and application requirements for each state and territory in Australia, which you can access on the Services Australia website.